siberio2000/p-quiz-app/README.md

 Solution built on Vue with Sass.
 It is fully responsive and has minimalistic design.

-App has two components which connected via router configured in **router/index.js** directory.
+App has four components which connected via router configured in **router/index.js** directory.
 Services with fetched APIs located in **services** folder.

-Note: project is running with hardcoded quiz options